alovajs/alovajs.github.io/versioned_docs/version-2.x/tutorial/05-strategy/12-useRetriableRequest.md

 ## Features

-- ✨Customize the number of retries or judge whether retry is required according to the conditions;
+- Customize the number of retries or judge whether retry is required according to the conditions;
-- ✨ Retry delay mechanism;
+- Retry delay mechanism;
-- ✨ Manually stop retrying;
+- Manually stop retrying;

 ## Install